LevGordon/RED-MORROW/README.md

 At this point in time I am developing only the bare structure of the website.
 I want it to be displayable enough for my non-technical bandmates to give me relevant feedback.
 Looks first - functionality later.
 I don't like this, but this is a band website and I have to do what I believe is best for the collective.

 10/10/22 - adjusted css of the footer, adjusted css of the navbar.
 Added an onClick to the "menu" button which triggers a state-change and shows a menu of things to click on.
 For now the design is the same as the footer, but I will work on that tomorrow.

+10/11/22 - created the majority of the /shop page.
+Since we don't have a way of selling shirts abroad or even nationally - the best we can offer is to showcase what we have and invite the people viewing to purchase these things at our next shows.
+We also offer deliveries in the LA / San Diego area which were mentioned and a link to /contact was added.
+I also worked on the footer and fixed a few bugs alongside settling on a simpler design and implementing those changes.